Thailand Passport Ranking

-The Thai passport currently ranks on the 63rd place according to the Guide visa index.
+The Thai passport currently ranks on the 63rd place according to the Guide Passport Ranking Index.
 It provides visa-free access to 79 countries.
 This grants it an overall medium mobility score.
 Thai passport holders have visa-free access and visas on arrival to countries such as Singapore, Russia, Brazil, Kenya and Turkey.
 Thai citizens require a visa to enter about 147 destinations.
 This high visa requirement results in a low mobility score and entails major trip preparations before traveling.
 Some countries where a visa is required are China, the United States and entire European Union.

 The Kingdom of Thailand is located in the Indochinese Peninsula and consists of 76 provinces.
 The most important provinces are Bangkok, Nakhon Ratchasima and Ubon Ratchathani.
 The country is situated in Southeastern Asia and borders Malaysia, Myanmar, Cambodia and Laos.
 It has an overall surface area of 513,120 square kilometers.
 The nation’s terrain consists of a central plain, the Korat Plateau and high mountains.
 Thailand is generally humid and hot.
 Its climate is tropical with two monsoon seasons.